 You should determine exactly how much your business needs to borrow to achieve its goals.
 This should be a precise figure, not a range.
 Funding companies want to see that you’ve done your research and that you will spend their money in a way that will help your business thrive.
 They want you to succeed so they’re sure to get paid back.

 FICO Scores are comprised of payment history (35 percent), types of credit (10 percent), debt (30 percent), new credit (10 percent), and length of credit history (15 percent).
-The history reveals the borrower’s ability to pay on time on their installment loans, credit cards, finance company accounts, and mortgages.
+The history reveals the borrower’s ability to pay on time on their installment funding, credit cards, finance company accounts, and mortgages.
 Potential show stoppers include bankruptcies, excessive credit inquiries, liens, foreclosures, lawsuits, and judgements.